adamzachyang/obsidian-remote-rpi/README.md

 - [Building locally](#building-locally)

 ## Using the Container
-To use this, build the image locally using `docker build . -t obsidian-remote-rpi`, then run `docker compose up` and the Guacamole desktop and Obsidian should be accessible on the machine IP port 8080.
+To use this, you can use the `docker-compose.yml` provided or build the image locally using `docker build . -t obsidian-remote-rpi`, and use `docker run`.
+Upon startup, the Guacamole desktop and Obsidian should be accessible on the machine IP port 8080.

 ### Ports